 Why so and how to avoid these problems?
 Read on.

-We have compiled a step-by-step guide about client and outsourcing vendor cooperation and answered frequently asked questions.
-Smart communication guide will help us avoid misunderstandings and miscalculations before any issue occur.
+Qubit Labs team compiled a step-by-step guide about client and outsourcing vendor cooperation and answered frequently asked questions.
+Smart communication guide will help us avoid misunderstandings and miscalculations before any issue occur if you consider software development outsourcing.
 If both client and outsourcing company follow simple business processes, all deadlines will be met hassle-free.

 So, you signed contract with software development company.
 What’s next?